 Though most will have the luxury to decide between this and the Moto G5, the plus-sized phone is the only option available to those in the US.
 The lack of choice is a downer, but thankfully, this phone leaves almost nothing to be desired for the cost.

-In the US, it will launch this Spring at $229 for the 2GB RAM model with 32GB of internal storage.
+In the US, it has launched at $229 for the 2GB RAM model with 32GB of internal storage.
 At that price, it’s slightly cheaper than the Moto G4 Plus, which offered us less for the money in the way of internal storage and a weaker Snapdragon 617 system on chip (SoC).

 For $299, you can pick up the US-exclusive model that comes with 4GB of RAM and 64GB of flash storage.